COVID-19 Update - The ABPN has been actively monitoring the events and circumstances surrounding the spread of COVID-19…

 While diplomates are welcome to discuss the articles, sharing of mini-exam questions and answers is strictly prohibited by the ABPN and would be considered irregular behavior according to ABPN’s policies.

 New articles are continuously added to the article catalog.
 Older articles will be phased out over time.

-Diplomates can view question samples and tutorial overviews of the platform on our website.
-It is recommended that diplomates view the informative tutorials to familiarize themselves on how to use the exam platform and complete the exams.
+Diplomates can view question samples and a tutorial overview of the platform on our website.
+It is recommended that diplomates view the informative tutorial to familiarize themselves on how to navigate the exam platform and complete the exams.

 Diplomates need to choose from the ABPN-procured article list for the specialty.
 Diplomates are presented with the article exams pertaining to the specialty.